Space: 1999: Special effects, design and music

 The show's vehicles, including the Eagle space shuttle and the Moon Buggy, were represented with a mixture of full-sized props, photographic blow-ups, and detailed scale models.
-Dozens of models for the various alien spaceships and the Mark IX Hawk from the "War Games" episode were built by model maker Martin Bower, often at several different sizes to account for the intended use.
+Dozens of models for the various alien spaceships and the Mark IX Hawk from the "War Games" episode were built by model maker Martin Bower.

+The programme's special effects director Brian Johnson had previously worked on both Thunderbirds (as Brian Johncock) and 2001: A Space Odyssey (1968).
 Rather than relying on the expensive and time-consuming blue screen process, as for Star Trek, Johnson's team often employed a technique that went back to the earliest days of visual effects: spacecraft and planets would be filmed against black backgrounds, with the camera being rewound for each successive element.
 As long as the various elements did not overlap, this produced convincing results.
 In technical terms, the advantage was that all of the elements were recorded on the original negative, as opposed to blue screen, which would have involved several generations of duplication.
 Another benefit was that the camera's exposed negative contained completed effects thereby avoiding the costs of the blue screen "optical" technique.
 The disadvantage was that the number of possible angles was more limited.
 For instance, a spaceship could be seen approaching a planet from the side, but could not move in front of it without the elements overlapping.

-Special effects director Brian Johnson and most of his team went on to work on Ridley Scott's Alien and later The Empire Strikes Back.

 Space: 1999 used Pinewood Studios sound-stages L and M. Each studio measures 90 × 105 ft, with a floor-to-grid measurement of 30 ft.
 For the first series, Stage L housed the "standing sets"; such as Main Mission, the Eagle interior, the travel tube, and a small section of corridor.
 Due to the limited studio space, other sets depicting Alpha interiors, such as Medical Centre, were assembled as needed.
 Stage M was the "swing stage" – used for planet exteriors, spaceship interiors, and whatever else was needed for a given episode.

 The unisex "Moon City" uniforms for the first series were created by Austrian fashion designer Rudi Gernreich, a personal friend of series star Barbara Bain.
-Other costumes were designed by Production Designer Keith Wilson, who was also responsible for set design.
+Other costumes were designed by production designer Keith Wilson, who was also responsible for set design.
 Wilson's innovative Moonbase set construction, using 4 by 8 ft plastic foam-board panels, linked together Lego-like into whatever room configuration was required, made for a uniform and realistic appearance for the Alpha interiors (not to mention being relatively cheap and quickly assembled).